 INM has direct influence on the first four categories and interacts with service and business management through predefined interfaces and processes.
 Studies on the distribution of OpEx for network operators [29][31] attribute roughly 27% to marketing and sales, 24% to customer and IT support services, 22% to network elements and 27% to interconnection and roaming.
-The latter portion is higher for mobile and lower for fixed operators.
+Energy costs of the network equipment should be included in the network element part.
+Personnel or corresponding room rental costs also should include energy consumption.
+The portion for interconnection and roaming is higher for mobile and lower for fixed operators.
 Interconnection costs also differ with the size of ISPs.
 Large tier-1 ISPs often provide Internet connectivity for smaller ISPs but can profit from peering contracts with them.